 Most personal vehicles are insured using a “personal auto policy.”
 Most businesses that own vehicles utilize a “business auto policy.”
 The following discussion is based on the above assumptions.

 Most personal auto insurance policies will provide protection for vehicles titled to individuals and used for a business purpose.
 The only exception is “livery” – carrying goods or people for a fee.

 -Using the vehicle for livery will invalidate coverage under many personal auto policies.

--Share the ride expenses and mileage reimbursement does not jeopardize coverage.
+-Share-the-ride expenses and mileage reimbursement do not jeopardize coverage.

 -Delivery services including package delivery services, pizza delivery, and flower delivery are considered livery – coverage is excluded.

 -General business use of a vehicle (picking up supplies, visiting customers, attending conferences) is not a coverage issue under most policies.